mgorav/ranger-policies/README.md

 This service helps decouple authorization from a cloud based access management.
 As a consequence, provide abilities to write policies using Apache Ranger based data tagging (metadata).
 These metadata lives/resides in Metadata lake like Collibra.

-With such a handy authorization service, taking AWS cloud, it's very simple to implement policies driven data access architecture like shown below:
+With such a handy authorization service, taking AWS cloud as an example, it's very simple to implement policies driven data access architecture like shown below:

 ![Ranger Architecture](deltasharing1.png)

+Because current limitation of Delta sharing, policies can be only applied at object level and it's not possible to provide fine-grained ACL.

 Enjoy!